 The number of site builders continuously grew in the past couple of years (and it’s still growing).
 As the better ones liberated users from rivals, leading brands formed along with their fan bases.

 In this viral spread, the letter “E” has surfaced on the horizon only to charm me among a million other users in the web world.
 This enormous number reassured the rightness of my choice.
-It was a smart decision by Elementor to offer a full value free version.
+It was a smart decision by Elementor to offer a free version.
 Even this variant allowed us to design complete pages and let us acquaint ourselves with the features without risk.

-I learned a lot about the developers’ logical thinking during regular use of Elementor, and I’ve formed a sort of invisible connection with them.
+I learned a lot about the developers’ logical thinking during the regular use of Elementor, and I’ve formed a sort of invisible connection with them.
 This personal touch led me to further thoughts, which I share with you in the form of an interview.

 What does time mean to you and how do you manage it?

 I think there needs to be a balance between scheduling your time while not micromanaging it.
 I run a broad calendar where I have big tasks spread throughout the day.
 The tasks, however, aren’t divided into hours, so I am not managed by the calendar.
 This way, work remains fun and creative, yet you still get things done and can reach your daily, weekly and monthly tasks and goals.